 Although there are many books about wildlife experiences, these are some of those that I’ve enjoyed the most.
-I will be updating this list as I discover more great books for safari addicts.
+I will be updating this list as I discover more great books for safari lovers and addicts.
 What are your favourite books about wildlife and safaris?

 "If you want to see things, go to Europe.
 But if you want to experience things, come to Africa".
 Peter Allison